+I study the relationship between humans and technology, complicating how we think about digital platforms and artificial intelligence (AI).
+With groundings in critical theory and qualitative participatory methods, I study how technologies impact human interaction and how humans use, navigate, and resist technologies to survive and thrive.
 I aim to create connective tissue between research (conceptual, theoretical, and empirical) and spaces of practice and everyday life.
-I am currently a Joint Postdoctoral Research Fellow in the School of Information and the School of Social Work at the University of Michigan, and Part-Time Faculty at Boston College.
-I also co-organize the Critical Race and Intersectional Technology (CRIT) Collective with Kishonna L. Gray—an intergenerational, creative, and intellectual community of care.
+Presently, I am a Joint Postdoctoral Research Fellow in the School of Information and the School of Social Work, and Faculty Affiliate in the Digital Studies Institute at the University of Michigan.
+I am also an AI Fellow at the Derek Bok Center for Teaching and Learning at Harvard University and I co-lead the Critical Race and Intersectional Technology (CRIT) Collective—an intergenerational, creative, and intellectual community of care.

 I currently live in Cambridge, Massachusetts where I serve as a Resident Tutor in Adams House at Harvard with my wife, Kemeyawi, and our Italian Greyhound, Karl Marx.
 I am also an amateur sneakerhead who loves reading, coffee (faro café), spicy food and hot sauce, long walks (usually with Karl), and laughing at home with the family.